Md-Sazzad-Ahsan/Artificial-Intelligence-lab/Lab_01/README.md

+# Experiment Name : Introduction to Python and Setting Up Python for AI Development

-# Experiment Name: Installation Guideline for Python, NumPy, Jupyter Notebook, and Pandas (Windows 10/11)
+**Installation Guideline for Python, NumPy, Jupyter Notebook, and Pandas (Windows 10/11)**

 This guide will walk you through installing **Python**, **NumPy**, **Jupyter Notebook**, and **Pandas** on your Windows 10/11 machine.
 Whether you're starting fresh or upgrading to the latest versions, these step-by-step instructions will help you set up a powerful Python environment for data science, machine learning, or any other Python-based projects.